Eileen Myles: Politics and teaching

-Beginning in 2002, Myles began a five-year stint as a Professor of Writing at the University of California, San Diego (UCSD).
+Beginning in 2002, Myles began a five-year stint as a professor of writing at the University of California, San Diego (UCSD).
 UCSD funded the research and travel grant that enabled the creation of Inferno (2010), as well as Hell, an opera composed by Michael Webster, for which Myles wrote the libretto.
 Since leaving UCSD in 2007, Myles has been a Visiting Writer at Bard College, Jack Kerouac School of Disembodied Poetics at Naropa University, Washington University in St. Louis, University of Montana-Missoula, Columbia University School of the Arts, and New York University.

 In 2016, Myles endorsed Hillary Clinton for president in a BuzzFeed piece entitled Hillary Clinton: The Leader You Want When The World Ends.
 Myles was also approached by Clinton's campaign to write a poem, as part of "Artists for Hillary", a mostly-female group which included Jenny Holzer and Maya Lin, whose creative statements were testament to their support for Clinton's presidential bid.
 Myles's poem was entitled MOMENTUM 2016.

+Personal life

+They were previously in a relationship with poet Leopoldine Core in 2013.
+In May 2015, they began a relationship with television series creator Joey Soloway.